-Sean Spicer Quits: Spicer Not Fired As White House Press Secretary – Sean Resigned Over Anthony Scaramucci
+Sean Spicer Quits: Spicer Not Fired As White House Press Secretary, Sean Resigned Over Anthony Scaramucci

 — Will Roland (@will_roland) July 21, 2017

-President Trump gave the job to Mr. Scaramucci at 10 a.m. on Friday morning, and Mr. Trump asked Spicer to remain, however, Spicer reportedly told President Trump that the latest appointment was a huge mistake, and Spicer made the decision to quit as a result.
-As reported by CNBC, Spicer’s resignation over Scaramucci’s appointment appeared to be the last straw for Spicer.
-Meanwhile, President Trump’s mind was made up and solidified over the appointment of Scaramucci.
+President Trump gave the job to Mr. Scaramucci at 10 a.m. on Friday morning, and Mr. Trump asked Spicer to remain.
+However, Spicer reportedly told President Trump that the latest appointment was a huge mistake, and the now-former press secretary decided to quit as a result.
+As reported by CNBC, Spicer’s displeasure over Scaramucci appeared to be the last straw for him.
+Meanwhile, President Trump’s mind was made about Scaramucci as the new communications director.

-President Trump’s chief of staff, Reince Priebus, also was not in favor of the Scaramucci appointment.
-Steve Bannon resisted Scaramucci’s appointment as well, according to NBC.
-President Trump did not make the decision of Scaramucci’s appointment known to Bannon and Priebus.
+President Trump’s chief of staff, Reince Priebus, was not in favor of the Scaramucci appointment.
+Steve Bannon resisted Scaramucci replacing Spicer, as well, according to NBC.
+President Trump did not make Scaramucci’s appointment known to Bannon and Priebus.

-The fallout of Spicer quitting is reverberating across Twitter.
-As seen in the below tweets, Sean Spicer – who is a top trending name on Twitter as news broke about Spicer resigning as White House Press Secretary – is getting a myriad of reactions in the wake of Spicer vacating his role, which are wide and varied reactions.
+The fallout over Spicer quitting is reverberating across Twitter.
+As seen in the tweets below, Sean Spicer, who is a top trending name on Twitter after the news broke about his resignation, is getting a myriad of comments in the wake of vacating his role as press secretary.

 White House @PressSec Sean Spicer has resigned, apparently over objections to a new communications director. https://t.co/tpblldhaho